astropy/astropy/docs/development/docguide.rst

 Astropy Documentation Rules and Guidelines
 ==========================================

-This section describes the standards for documentation format affiliated packages that must follow for consideration of integration into the core module, as well as the standard Astropy docstring format.
+This section describes the standards for documentation that any contribution being considered for integration into the core package should follow, as well as the standard Astropy docstring format.

 * All documentation text should follow the :ref:`astropy-style-guide`.

-* All documentation should be written use the Sphinx documentation tool.
+* All documentation should be written use the `Sphinx`_ documentation tool.

-* The template package will provide a recommended general structure for documentation.
+* The `package template <https://github.com/astropy/package-template>`_ provides
+  a recommended general structure for documentation.

 * Docstrings must be provided for all public classes, methods, and functions.